Floer theory for Lagrangian cobordisms: Proof of acyclicity

 In this section we establish the invariance result for our Floer theory.
 In fact, in our context, the invariance is simply the fact the complex $\Cth(\Sigma_0,\Sigma_1)$ is acyclic (actually null-homotopic).
-The naive reason for this is that the symplectisation of a contactisation $(\R \times P \times \R,d(e^t(dz+\theta)))$ is ``subcritical'': it is symplectomorphic to $(P \times \R^2,d\theta \oplus \omega_0)$.
-More precisely, the main feature that will be used is that one can use the Reeb flow (which is Hamiltonian) in order to displace an exact Lagrangian cobordism from any other given cobordism.
+The naive reason for this is that one can use the Reeb flow in order to displace any exact Lagrangian cobordism from any other one.

-In order to circumvent certain technical difficulties, we will here restrict our attention to almost complex structures on the symplectisation $\R \times P \times \R$ that are admissible, as defined in Section \ref{sec:admissible}, and moreover coinciding with cylindrical lifts of almost complex structures in $P$ outside of a compact subset; see Section \ref{sec:cyllift}.